GW-HIVE/slimNT/README.md

 7. The outputs of this pipeline is **slimNT_version.fa** and **slimNT_version.fa.gz** in the filepath: **/scratch/hivelab/slimNT-sean/slimNT/output**

 Note: If you are viewing the code scripts, make sure to use Nano or Cat.
 Vi hides the slurm controllers at the top of the scripts.

+## White List Capability
+The pipeline has the capability to take in a white list file of wanted additional organisms.
+This is is implemented and performed in the file for step 1, **1_get_ids.sh**.
+- To create the white list, enter the names of the organisms of interest in a .txt file.
+Each name should be its own row, no commas or semi-colons, and no spaces after the name.
+- In line 16 in the script **1_get_ids.sh**, make sure that the name of your file is entered here and associated with the variable _WHITELIST_FILE_.
+- If a whitelist file was not given, a default list is there beginning at line 17.
+This default list can be updated as well.